A-n-d-R-o/MiQE-Mini-Quantum-Emulator/API Guide.md

 def dephase(self, *qubits, epsilon=1.0):
 ```

 The `dephase` channel introduces noise by zeroing out off-diagonal entries of the density matrix.
-The magnitude of the 'zeroing out' is defined by epsilon.
+The magnitude of the zeroing out is defined by epsilon.
 Essentially eliminates superposition, turning the system into a classical probabilistic state.

 * `*qubits` (int): the qubits to apply dephasing to.
-* `epsilon` (float): ranging from 0 to 1, this defines how zeroed out the off-diagonal entries should be, where 0 means no dephasing and 1 means full dephasing (density matrix is turned into a diagonal matrix).
+* `epsilon` (float): ranging from 0 to 1, this defines how zeroed out the off-diagonal entries should be, where 0 means no dephasing and 1 (default) means full dephasing (density matrix is turned into a diagonal matrix).

 ```python
 def depolarise(self, *qubits, epsilon=1.0):